Skip to Main Content

 Essay Writing: Planning

-Check the assignment instructions
+Check the Assignment Instructions

 Read the assignment brief and marking criteria carefully.
 Re-read the module handbook and learning outcomes.
 Develop a clear picture of the skills and knowledge that the module was designed to impart and use your essay to demonstrate that you have understood the issues and developed the relevant skills.